CommitOps/commitops.github.io/docs/Interview-QnA/aws-questions-answers.md

     - **Ans:** Changes are automatically applied to windows instances

-1. **Q: Load Balancer and DNS service comes under which type of cloud service?**
+???+ question "Q: Load Balancer and DNS service comes under which type of cloud service?"

     1. IAAS-Network
     2. IAAS-Computational